zephyrproject-rtos/zephyr/doc/reference/kbuild.rst

 .. _kbuild:

-Kbuild User Guide
+The Build System User Guide
-#################
+###########################

-The |codename|'s build system is based on the Kbuild system used in the Linux kernel (version 3.19-rc7).
-As a result, the kernel embraces the recursive model proposed by Linux and the configuration model proposed by Kconfig.
+The |codename|'s build system is based on the Kbuild system used in the Linux kernel, version 3.19-rc7.
+This way the kernel embraces the recursive model proposed by Linux and the configuration model proposed by Kconfig.

-The |codename|'s build system is project centered, which is the main difference with the Linux Kbuild system.
-The consequence is the need to define a project or application.
-Depending on the APIs included in the application, the build system will build the kernel.
-For that reason, the build structure follows the Kbuild architecture but it requires an application directory.
-The application directory hosts the project's definition and code.
+The |codename|'s build system is application centered, unlike the Linux Kbuild system.
+Therefore, the build system requires an application to build the kernel's image.
+For that reason, the build structure follows the Kbuild architecture, yet requires an application directory.
+The application's directory contains the application's definition and code files.
+The build system compiles the kernel and the application into a single image.

 Scope
 *****

-This document provides the details of the Kbuild implementation.
-It is intended for application developers wanting to use the kernel as a development platform and for kernel developers looking to modify or expand the kernel functionality.
+The following sections provide details about the build system implementation.
+The information is intended for application developers wanting to use the kernel as a development platform and for kernel developers looking to modify or expand the kernel's functionality.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    kbuild_kconfig
    kbuild_makefiles